alttch/latencymon/README.md

 ```

 * when *--latency-warn* option is specified, logs only frames with latency
-greater than the specified number.
+greater than the specified number

 * when *--syslog* option is specified, logs all messages to syslog.
 Useful to
-run the tool in background or as a system service.
+run the tool in background or as a system service

 * when *--chart* option is specified, outputs the result as a live chart in the
 console